reduce-algebra/reduce-algebra/common-lisp/README.md

 ## To do

-* Re-implement the sparse package to use hash tables as a test?
 * Revise interaction between SL-on-CL `readch` and RLISP `readch1`.
 * Review my hacked version of `gnuintfc.red` for Common Lisp.
 * Make faslout/faslend more robust by using a single function that calls begin internally (cf. infile) and make faslend generate a throw.
 (See also the old mkfasl code?)